microsoft/Accera/docs/Manual/04 Fusing.md

 schedule_simple = nest_simple.create_schedule()
 ```
 Note that each iteration in `schedule_simple` executes simultaneously on all three arrays.
-However, there can be a case where concurrent operation on these arrays creates unbridled pressure on the computer’s cache, resulting in lower performance.
+However, there can be a case where concurrent operation on these arrays creates excessive pressure on the computer’s memory cache, resulting in lower performance.
 In such a case, simultaneous operation on two arrays instead of three has a computational advantage.

-Therefore, we first compute `C += A` and then compute `C *= B`.
-Better yet, we may want to compute `C` in 4&times;4 blocks, i.e., first computing `C[0:4, 0:4] += A[0:4, 0:4]`; followed by computing `C[0:4, 0:4] *= B[0:4, 0:4]`; then moving on to the next block and computing `C[4:8, 0:4] += A[4:8, 0:4]`, and so on.
-In this respect, Fusing offers remarkable flexibility to explore all of these different execution possibilities.
+Therefore, we may first want to compute `C += A` and then compute `C *= B`.
+Better yet, we may want to compute `C` in 4&times;4 blocks.
+We first computing `C[0:4, 0:4] += A[0:4, 0:4]`.
+Subsequently, we compute `C[0:4, 0:4] *= B[0:4, 0:4]`.
+Finally, we move on to the next block and compute `C[4:8, 0:4] += A[4:8, 0:4]`, and so on.
+This way, fusing offers remarkable flexibility to explore all of these different execution possibilities.

-First, we define two separate nests, one for the `C += A` logic and the other one for the `C *= B` logic, and get their corresponding default schedules:
+First, we define two separate nests, one for the `C += A` logic and one for the `C *= B` logic, and get their corresponding default schedules:
 ```python
 # Create nest0 and schedule0
 nest0 = acc.Nest(shape=(16, 16))